 Toughest decision(s) you’ve had to make so far?

-When it comes to storytelling, it's been said by many that everything's been done before, and that we've seen it all.
+When it comes to storytelling, many have said that everything’s been done before, and we’ve seen it all.
 Agree/disagree?
 How does your film primarily differentiate or distinguish itself from other work?

 Hopes for what kind of life you want the film to have after it’s made?
 And realities (as you see it) of what kind of life the film will have after it’s made?